pduranti/mercadolibre.github.com/_posts/guide/for-sellers/manage-listing/2012-05-07-relist-item.markdown

 https://api.mercadolibre.com/items/MLA123456789/relist?access_token=$ACCESS_TOKEN
 </pre>
-In this example, you are relisting the item: “MLA123456789” increasing the quantity to 20 units, modifying the listing type to “silver” and setting a new price to 30.
+In this example, you are relisting the item “MLA123456789”, increasing the quantity to 20 units, modifying the listing type to “silver” and setting a new price to 30.

 Remember to check the Listing Type API for valid listing type codes.